William A. Pullum

 Super Strength Training

-Check out the following books and you’ll see why they still call him, The Wizard of Weight-Lifting!
+Check out the following books and you’ll see why they still call him, The Wizard of the Weight-Lifting World!

 (click on either book for more information!)